pollen8/Simple-Canvas-Manager/README.md

 ## SCM Documentation (0.0.1)

-SimpleCanvasManager(node)
+SimpleCanvasManager(node):
     This is the SCM constructor. node is the html div where SCM will work.

-addLayer(name, leyerLevel)
+addLayer(name, leyerLevel):
     Add a layer to your node. leyerLevel is just a simple z-index.